 In some instances, GASB requires an entity to delay recognition of decreases in net position as expenditures until a future period.
 In other instances, entities are required to delay recognition of increases in net position as revenues until a future period.
 In these circumstances, deferred outflows of resources and deferred inflows of resources result from the delayed recognition of expenditures or revenues, respectively.
 There were no deferred outflows of resources.
-The Port reported deferred inflows of resources for unearned revenue and advanced lease income.
+As a result of GASB 87 (Note 11), the Port recognized a deferred inflow of resources of \$2,297,187, related to future lease revenue.